Armenian Heritage In Istanbul, 6 Hrs

-The Armenian Heritage Istanbul is one of the oldest, richest and most varied in the Middle east.
+The Armenian Heritage Istanbul is one of the oldest, most vibrant and most varied in the Middle East.

 At the turn of the 20th Century, the once far-flung Ottoman Empire was crumbling at the edges.

-Armenians (historically one of the largest ethnic minorities) in the area were blamed for siding with the Russians and the Young Turks began a campaign to portray the Armenians as a threat to the state.
+Armenians (historically one of the most significant ethnic minorities) in the area were blamed for siding with the Russians, and the Young Turks began a campaign to portray the Armenians as a threat to the state.

-Armenians mark the date April 24, 1915, when several hundred Armenian intellectuals were rounded up, arrested and later executed as the start of the Armenian genocide (the G word is a crime in Turkey) and it is generally said to have extended to 1917.
+Armenians mark the date April 24, 1915, when several hundred Armenian intellectuals were rounded up, arrested and later executed at the start of the Armenian genocide (the G word is a crime in Turkey) and it is said to have extended to 1917.

 On the eve of World War I, there were two million Armenians in the declining Ottoman Empire.
 By 1922, there were fewer than 400,000.

-60,000 Turkish-Armenians form modern Turkey’s Armenian community and have remained in the country despite the long shadow of history.
+60,000 Turkish-Armenians form modern Turkey’s Armenian community and have remained in the country despite the long shadow of the past.